-Following the UK Government's hosting of the Western Balkans Summit, BGIPU is convening an International Parliamentary Seminar on the Western Balkans from 10-12 September 2018 at the UK Parliament.
+Following the UK Government's hosting of the Western Balkans Summit, BGIPU convened an International Parliamentary Seminar on the Western Balkans from 10-12 September 2018 at the UK Parliament.
 The seminar involved some 50 UK Members and Peers, parliamentarians from 8 countries and civil society experts from across the region.
 It also heard from the Foreign and Commonwealth Office, the British Council and the Westminster Foundation for Democracy.

 Objectives of the Seminar

-By bringing together parliamentarians from across the Western Balkans Region and key partners to discuss the outcomes of the Western Balkans Summit, BGIPU seeks to ensure that regional issues and priorities are not just being discussed at the Executive level but the the Berlin Process is better understood and scruitined at the Parliamentary-level.
+By bringing together parliamentarians from across the Western Balkans Region and key partners to discuss the outcomes of the Western Balkans Summit, BGIPU sought to ensure that regional issues and priorities are not just being discussed at the Executive level but the Berlin Process is better understood and scrutinised at the Parliamentary-level.
 Additional background is outlined below and an indicative programme has been circulated to participants.